 “By Allah, if you had refused to sell him, within a hundred ounces, I would have paid it.”

-Then Abu Bakr left with his Bilal to the Messenger of Allah, giving him news of his release and a big feast was held.
-Bilal (R.A.) became one of the most faithful and loyal companion of the Prophet (SAW).
+Then Abu Bakr left with his Bilal to the Messenger of Allah, giving him news of his release, and a big feast was held.
+Bilal (R.A.) became one of the most faithful and loyal companions of the Prophet (SAW).

 (Compiled)